This recipe for No Sugar Added Oatmeal and Raisin Cookies are a classic dessert that are made with healthier ingredients.

 You can make this cookie recipe gluten free.
 Use gluten free rolled oats and gluten free all purpose flour.

-Tips for making oatmeal raisin cookies.
+Tips for making the best oatmeal raisin cookies.

 Using rolled or old fashioned oats is recommended in this recipe.
 This is because these oats offer the best texture while holding these cookies together.